mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 aliases:
     - /gatekeeper-policies-as-oci-artifacts/
 ---
+_Update on Sep 23rd, 2022: this blog article is now published in [Google Cloud Community Medium](https://medium.com/google-cloud/e1233429ae2)._

 Since [Anthos Config Management 1.13.0](https://cloud.google.com/anthos-config-management/docs/release-notes#September_15_2022), you can now [deploy OCI artifacts and Helm charts the GitOps way with Config Sync](https://cloud.google.com/blog/products/containers-kubernetes/gitops-with-oci-artifacts-and-config-sync).

 In this blog, let's see in action how to deploy [Open Policy Agent (OPA) Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) policies as OCI artifacts, thanks to [`oras`](https://oras.land/), Google Artifact Registry and Config Sync.

 Here is what you will accomplish throughout this blog:
 - Set up an Artifact Registry repository
-- Package and push a Gatekeeper policy as OCI artifact to Artifact Registry
+- Package and push a Gatekeeper policy (`K8sAllowedRepos`) as OCI artifact to Artifact Registry
 - Set up a GKE cluster with Config Sync and Policy Controller
 - Deploy a Gatekeeper policy as OCI artifact with Config Sync
+- Find an opportunity to create a second Gatekeeper policy (`RSyncAllowedRepos`) while wrapping up this blog ;)

 _To illustrate this during this blog, we will leverage [Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller), but the same approach could be done if you [install Gatekeeper by yourself](https://open-policy-agent.github.io/gatekeeper/website/docs/install).
 Policy Controller is based on the open source OPA Gatekeeper._